 John’s son David was the first vigneron in the area to replant with Phylloxera-resistant stock.
-Allen, David’s son and father to Colin and Malcolm, continued the plantings, using only the best clones to graft on to new rootlings.
+Colin and Malcolm, continued the plantings, using only the best clones to graft on to new rootlings.

-Today Malcolm Campbell, fourth generation viticulturist and his team tend the family vineyards.
-Malcolm’s philosophy is simple, “Quality at the expense of quantity is our aim.
+Today Bernard Morey is our viticulturist and works closely with Jules and the team to tend the family vineyards.
+Our philosophy is simple, “Quality at the expense of quantity is our aim.
 We assist nature, we don’t seek to dominate her.”

 “Quality at the expense of quantity is our